nadnad250/test/README.md

    this automatically but you may see no trades until enough bars have accumulated.

+If NinjaTrader is disconnected from its data feed, the strategy will still process any historical bars that are loaded on the chart.
+Make sure to load enough days of data before enabling the strategy when running offline.

 The repository also contains a sample Python launcher script (`LANCEUR_CORRIGE.py`) and log file for reference.